crest-summit/summit-help/summit/proposals/editor/management/approvalDecisions.md

 This section is created once the proposal has been submitted for routing.
-It contains a lists all orgs that in the approval chain and if the org has approved the proposal or if it is still pending a decision.
+It contains a list of all organizations in the approval chain, and indicates whether each organization has approved the proposal or a decision is still pending.